 AI language models naturally produce output drift, along with hallucination, self-consistent confabulation, and ultra-long-context loss.
-Under the structured methodology of Danbing AI Protocol / SLAPS Framework, through constrained environments, external alignment surfaces, and continuous calibration by human judgment, this unstable natural-language collaboration was forced in this case into hard engineering implementation.
+Under the structured methodology of Danbing AI Protocol / SLAPS Framework, through constrained environments, external alignment surfaces, and continuous calibration by human judgment, this unstable natural-language collaboration was implemented in a real-time engineering system requiring strict alignment and continuous calibration.

 A real-time U.S. equity trading system could run, indicators could align, live state could hot-recover, and long-term structure could persist.

 AI language models naturally produce output drift, along with hallucination, self-consistent confabulation, and ultra-long-context loss.
-Under the structured methodology of Danbing AI Protocol / SLAPS Framework, through constrained environments, external alignment surfaces, and continuous calibration by human judgment, this unstable natural-language collaboration was forced in this case into hard engineering implementation: a real-time U.S. equity trading system could run, indicators could align, live state could hot-recover, and long-term structure could persist.
+Under the structured methodology of Danbing AI Protocol / SLAPS Framework, through constrained environments, external alignment surfaces, and continuous calibration by human judgment, this unstable natural-language collaboration was implemented in a real-time engineering system requiring strict alignment and continuous calibration: a real-time U.S. equity trading system could run, indicators could align, live state could hot-recover, and long-term structure could persist.

 As method-layer evidence, this process shows that the key to AI-assisted engineering is not making the model reliable once and for all.
 The key is to give it clear structural boundaries, external references, calibration loops, and human adjudication, so that a naturally drifting language system can still participate in high-precision, long-cycle, recoverable engineering implementation.